Oncology Winter School

 A German "study buddy" is assigned to each participant from abroad, and helps to pilot his or her partner through the complexities of hospital practice.

-Fees are due upon acceptance on the Program, by mid-January.
+Fees are due upon acceptance for the Program.
+Cancellation policy

 - Academic program

 - Excursions (Munich sightseeing tour by bus, Neuschwanstein castle, city of Nuremberg, Dachau concentration camp memorial site)

 - Student residence (single room with ensuite bathroom and kitchen)